 For more of the ecological case for Why Expand Sandy Lake by 1,800 Acres, hear Dr. David Patriquin’s talk: The Natural History of Sandy Lake and Environs: http://goo.gl/ipYCR2

 Every Drop Counts

 The Sandy Lake watershed is the largest sub-watershed of the Sackville River.
 Aquatic studies point to deterioration in oxygenation and increased salt loading of Sandy Lake since the 1970's, related to urbanization and some clear-cutting.
 Significant further settlement within the Sandy Lake watershed would make the lake inhospitable to the migratory fish, reduce wildlife diversity, as well as increase flooding downstream (= Sackville River).
-An expanded Sandy Lake - Sackville River Regional Park would help to safeguard Bedford from increased flooding by protecting the Sackville River floodplain.
+An expanded Sandy Lake - Sackville River Regional Park would help to safeguard Bedford from increased flooding and keep the lake suitable for wildlife and people.

 Honk If You Love Traffic

 If the lands to the west of Sandy Lake were cleared, bull-dozed, dug up, and imposed upon to create a large housing development, Sandy Lake and Sackville River would be degraded, forever.
 We'd all have time to think about this while sitting in our cars on the traffic-clogged Hammonds Plains Road.
 Based on the city's cost of servicing study for the area, we conservatively estimate that could mean 4,000 more cars on the Hammonds Plains Road by 2040.
 This collector road was never designed for this amount of traffic.
 People, air, water, and wildlife in the area would suffer as a result of this over-loading of Hammonds Plains Road.